 As he pursued his studies and his work as a scientific illustrator, he embarked on a career as a wildlife painter, a career he has embraced full time since 1986.

-Leduc was chosen two years in succession, in 1990 and 1991, by the Québec Wildlife Foundation to create its nature Conservation Stamps and Prints.
-Wildlife Habitat Canada also has selected Leduc twice, in 1995 and 2002, to create its Conservation Stamps and Prints for Canada's federal duck stamp programme.
+Leduc was chosen in 1990, 1991, 2005 and 2008 by the Québec Wildlife Foundation to create its nature Conservation Stamps and Prints.
+Wildlife Habitat Canada also has selected Leduc, in 1995, 2002, 2006 and 2016 to create its Conservation Stamps and Prints for Canada's federal duck stamp programme.
 His collaborations exposure has meant that most North Americans, whether they realize it or not, have had the opportunity to experience Leduc's artwork.